uniwebcms/framework/README.md

 # Uniweb Framework

-A web development framework built on clean separation of concerns. **Content** lives in sites – markdown files and assets. **Foundations** provide the React components that render that content.
+A web development framework built on separation of concerns. **Content** lives in sites – markdown files and assets. **Foundations** provide the React components that render that content.

 This architecture means content teams and developers work independently – content editors compose pages using intuitive components, developers build those components.